 Procured train, sea, air, bus and coach transport services ensure the availability of basic public transport services throughout Finland.
 The Ministry is also making efforts to promote walking and cycling.

-Where goods transport is concerned, the Ministry's priorities are to curb rising costs, secure an efficient transport market and strengthen logistics know-how.
+As far as goods transport is concerned, the Ministry's priorities are to curb the rising costs, secure an efficient transport market and strengthen logistics know-how.
 The purpose is to promote health and prevent unfair competition.
 Increasing competition ensures the efficiency and diversity of services.

 Other transport permits, such as ECMT licences, and permits for transport from third countries, are granted by the Finnish Transport Safety Agency.
 The Agency also issues any oversize and overweight permits needed by Russian or other CIS transportation companies for entry into Finland.